TomConsultancy/Portfolio/README.md

    - Designed to provide actionable insights in a clear, interactive format.

 ## 🎥 Walkthrough Video
-I’ve recorded a video where I walk through each of these Excel files, explaining the approach, techniques used, and key takeaways.
+I’ve recorded a video where I walk through each of these files, explaining the approach, key takeaways, and usefulness of these tools and techniques.
 👉 https://drive.google.com/drive/folders/1BzWdHEVgDi1bxQoMLjz6hlDvYXEMdXmP?usp=sharing

 ---